This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-• With Soup: Perfect for dipping into your a bowl of Tomato Soup or Chicken Stew.
+- With Soup: Pair it with a bowl of Tomato Soup or Chicken Stew for a hearty meal.

-• Breakfast Toast: Toast slices and top with butter and jam or make Avocado Toast with slices of avocado and tomatoes.
+- Breakfast Toast: Toast slices and add butter and jam or make Avocado Toast with sliced avocado and tomatoes.

-• Sandwich Base: Use it as a hearty base for a Reuben sandwich.
+- Sandwich Base: Use it as the bread for a Reuben sandwich.

-• With Tea: Enjoy a slice with a warm cup of tea for a cozy afternoon treat.
+- With Tea: Enjoy a slice with a warm cup of tea for a relaxing afternoon treat.

 Frequently Asked Questions